Fred Trump: Steeplechase Park

 On July 1, 1965, Trump purchased Coney Island's recently closed Steeplechase Park for $2.3 million, intending to build luxury apartments.
 The next year, he announced plans for a 160 ft enclosed dome with recreational facilities and a convention center.
 At a highly publicized ceremony in September 1966, Trump demolished the park's Pavilion of Fun, a large glass-enclosed amusement center.
 He reportedly sold bricks to ceremony guests to smash the remaining glass panels, which included an iconic representation of the park's mascot, the "Funny Face".
 The next month, New York City announced plans to acquire the former park grounds for recreational use.
 Trump filed a series of court cases related to the proposed rezoning, ultimately winning $1.3 million.
-After the site laid vacant for several years, Trump started subleasing it to a manager of fairground amusement park rides.
+After the site sat vacant for several years, Trump started subleasing it to a manager of fairground amusement park rides.
 Over another decade, the city eventually succeeded in reclaiming the property.

+In July 2016, the Coney Island History Project held a special exhibit for the "50th Anniversary of Fred Trump's Demolition of Steeplechase Pavilion".